Last Updated: March 07, 2025

 If you do carry a balance, explore methods to pay off the principal faster like lower-rate balance transfer cards or fixed-payment personal loans.
 Limit credit card interest erosion of your hard-earned money by staying debt-free whenever possible.

-We are a debt relief company that can handle all types of debt, such as credit card debt, medical debt, and any other unsecured debt.
-We offer services similar to those of national debt relief programs.
-If you’re tired of carrying around a heavy debt load, contact Pacific Debt today to help settle your debt.
+We are one of the best debt settlement companies that can handle all types of debt, such as credit card debt, medical debt, and any other unsecured debt.
+We offer debt settlement services similar to those of national debt relief programs.
+If you're tired of carrying around a heavy debt load, contact Pacific Debt today to explore what debt settlement is and how it can help reduce your total payoff amount.

 Once you complete our debt relief program, your financial situation should be improved, except for your FICO score.
 However, your FICO would most likely have a negative impact regardless because you’d only other option would be bankruptcy, unless of course you can get approved for a loan, but that would only be a temporary fix.
 You can obtain your free annual credit report once per year.